Regulation & Licensing

 Alcohol not only harms health but is a cause of anti-social behaviour and crime in communities and is a major drain on police, accident and emergency departments and paramedic crews.

-93% of regional ambulance staff say dealing with intoxicated patients wastes valuable capacity and places avoidable demand on time and resources.
+93% of North East Ambulance Service staff say dealing with intoxicated patients wastes valuable capacity and places avoidable demand on time and resources.
+Read more about our work with NEAS.

 Balance works to champion the role of health and community safety in licensing